Crohn's disease - infliximab (review) and adalimumab: appraisal consultation document

 3.2 The most common adverse events reported during infliximab therapy include acute infusion-related reactions, infections and delayed hypersensitivity reactions.
 Infliximab is contraindicated in people with moderate or severe heart failure and active infections.
 Before treatment is started, people must be screened for active and inactive tuberculosis.
 The summary of product characteristics (SPC) specifies a number of uncommon but serious adverse events related to the immunomodulatory activity.
 For full details of side effects and contraindications, see the SPC.

-3.3 For severe, active Crohn’s disease, infliximab is given as a 5 mg/kg intravenous infusion over a 2-hour period followed by an additional 5 mg/kg infusion 2 weeks after the first.
-If a person’s disease does not respond after two doses, no additional treatment with infliximab should be given.
-In people whose disease responds, infliximab regimens include maintenance treatment (another 5 mg/kg infusion at 6 weeks after the initial dose, followed by infusions every 8 weeks) or re-administration, otherwise known as episodic treatment (an infusion of 5 mg/kg if signs and symptoms of the disease recur) in line with the marketing authorisation.
+3.3 For severe, active Crohn's disease, infliximab is given as a 5 mg/kg intravenous infusion over a 2-hour period followed by an additional 5 mg/kg infusion 2 weeks after the first.
+If a person's disease does not respond after two doses, no additional treatment with infliximab should be given.
+In people whose disease responds, infliximab can either be given as maintenance treatment (another 5-mg/kg infusion at 6 weeks after the initial dose, followed by infusions every 8 weeks) or as 're-administration' treatment (an infusion of 5 mg/kg if signs and symptoms of the disease recur).
 In adults, dose escalation is an option in those whose disease has stopped responding.

-3.4 For fistulising, active Crohn’s disease, infliximab is given as a 5 mg/kg infusion over a 2-hour period followed by additional 5 mg/kg infusions at 2 and 6 weeks after the first.
-If a person’s disease does not respond after three doses, no further treatment with infliximab should be given.
-In people whose disease responds, infliximab can be given as maintenance treatment (5 mg/kg infusions every 8 weeks) or as re-administration treatment (5 mg/kg when signs and symptoms recur, followed by infusions of 5 mg/kg every 8 weeks).
+3.4 For fistulising, active Crohn's disease, infliximab is given as a 5 mg/kg infusion over a 2-hour period followed by additional 5 mg/kg infusions at 2 and 6 weeks after the first.
+If a person's disease does not respond after 3 doses, no further treatment with infliximab should be given.
+In people whose disease responds, infliximab can be given as maintenance treatment (5-mg/kg infusions every 8 weeks) or as re-administration treatment (5 mg/kg when signs and symptoms recur followed by infusions of 5 mg/kg every 8 weeks).
 In adults, dose escalation is an option in those whose disease has stopped responding.

 3.5 For children and adolescents, 5 mg/kg is given as an intravenous infusion followed by additional 5 mg/kg doses at 2 and 6 weeks after the first dose, then every 8 weeks thereafter.

-3.6 A 100-mg vial of infliximab costs £419.62 (excluding VAT; ‘British national formulary’ (BNF), 57th edition).
-The drug cost differs between individuals because the dose is adjusted to each person’s body weight.
-For example, if it is assumed that vials are not shared between patients, for a person weighing 73 kg the cost per infusion would be £1678, corresponding to four 100-mg vials needed for a dose of 365 mg.
-For a course of two infusions, with an assumed administration cost for each infusion of £258, the total cost is approximately £3872.
+3.6 The net price for a 100 mg vial of infliximab is £419.62 (excluding VAT; 'British National Formulary' (BNF), 55th edition).
+The drug cost differs between individuals because the dose is adjusted to each person's body weight.
+For example, if it is assumed that vials are not shared between patients, for a person weighing 73 kg the cost per infusion would be £1,678, corresponding to four 100-mg vials needed for a dose of 365 mg.
+For a course of two infusions, with an assumed administration cost for each infusion of £258, the total cost is approximately £3,872.
 The total cost of regular maintenance treatment for 1 year is approximately £12,584.
 Costs may vary in different settings because of negotiated procurement discounts.

-3.10 Adalimumab costs £357.50 per 40-mg prefilled syringe (excluding VAT; BNF, 57th edition).
+3.10 Adalimumab costs £357.50 per 40-mg prefilled syringe or prefilled pen (excluding VAT; BNF, 55th edition).
 Normal induction treatment costs approximately £1073 and maintenance for 1 year costs £9295.
 Costs may vary in different settings because of negotiated procurement discounts.

 4 Evidence and interpretation